 The counseling staff provides educational sessions and information upon request of academic classes, student organizations, RA training, new student orientation and athletic teams.
+The counseling services has made it a point to join first-year seminar classes at the beginning of their college careers to help them understand resources and supports each student has on campus.
+The counseling services also attends orientation to help the parents and students identify those resources before arriving on campus as well.
+Counseling has also made it a point to go to one of each sport first week of meetings as an introduction from the coaches and a Q&A allowing for a more intimate setting to get to know the services that are offered to students on campus.
 Our Health Performance Exercise Science curriculum offers a course HPES 250 Substance Abuse: A Holistic Approach to Prevention and Intervention (3 credit hours.).
 This course provides an introduction to the topic of substance abuse prevention and intervention.
 The focus is on looking at substance abuse from a holistic perspective (social, psychological, and physical).
 Special emphasis will be placed on the role that the student can play in the prevention of substance abuse through community education and treatment of substance abuse through teaching healthy living skills.
 This course is an elective available to all students and encouraged for the wellness and psychology programs.